Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Abstract

 \section{Abstract}

-This paper presents a robust path following control method for vehicles that explicitly considers steering resistance dynamics to improve tracking accuracy.
-Conventional methods typically treat the steering angle as a direct control input; however, this approach introduces the steering angle as a state variable and incorporates the steering resistance effect into the control model.
-The steering resistance is modeled as a function of vehicle speed and steering angle, whereas in practice it varies depending on road conditions.
-To address the resulting model inaccuracies, a Model Error Compensator (MEC) is introduced, mitigating the effects of variations in steering resistance and enhancing the adaptability of the system to different environments.
-Since the steering resistance coefficient depends on road surface properties and is difficult to determine precisely, the proposed method treats it as an uncertain parameter and compensates for the resulting model error via MEC.
-Numerical simulations are conducted to evaluate the performance of the proposed method under varying degrees of parameter mismatch, demonstrating that the proposed method substantially reduces the maximum tracking error in representative mismatched cases compared to the conventional method.
-The results indicate that explicitly modeling steering resistance dynamics and compensating for model errors improve path following performance in numerical simulations compared to conventional approaches.
+This paper presents a robust path following control method for vehicles that explicitly incorporates steering torque dynamics into the control model.
+Unlike conventional approaches that treat the steering angle as a direct control input, this study models the steering angle as a state variable driven by a torque-proportional steering command against a speed- and angle-dependent resistance term.
+Since the resistance coefficient depends on road surface properties and is difficult to determine precisely, it is treated as an uncertain parameter.
+To compensate for the resulting model error, a Model Error Compensator (MEC) is employed as an add-on compensator that feeds back the discrepancy between the actual plant and a nominal model running in parallel, without requiring an explicit plant inverse or a specific canonical form.
+The zero dynamics arising from the path following formulation are formally analyzed, and it is shown that they are stable for any positive rear cornering power.
+Numerical simulations under systematic parameter mismatch conditions ($C/C_{M}=0.5$ to $2.0$) demonstrate that the proposed method reduces the maximum following error by more than 90\% compared to the conventional method without MEC throughout the tested mismatch range, and maintains practical tracking performance within a mismatch range of $0.75 \leq C/C_{M} \leq 1.25$.
+These results confirm that MEC effectively suppresses the influence of steering torque uncertainty, significantly enhancing path following robustness.